wecodemore/wpstarter/docs/07-Running-WP-CLI-Commands.md

 - don’t bother with WP CLI installation
 - write commands in a way that is agnostic of how and where WP CLI is available

-It worth mentioning here that there'sa configuration value `install-wp-cli` that can be set to `false` preventing WP Starter to ever attempt to download WP CLI phar.
+It worth mentioning here that there's a configuration value `install-wp-cli` that can be set to `false` preventing WP Starter to ever attempt to download WP CLI phar.

-In that's the case and if WP Starter does not find WP CLI, any attempt to run WP CLI commands via WP starter will fail.
+In that's the case and if WP Starter does not find WP CLI, any attempt to run WP CLI commands via WP Starter will fail.